Tengio/tengio.com/content/blog/flutter-a-new-cross-platform-solution.md

 +++
 id = "0005"
-date = "2016-09-02T11:38:10+00:00"
+date = "2016-09-07T11:00:10+00:00"
-title = "Flutter a new cross platform solution" author = "luigi" tags = [ "Flutter" ]
+title = "Flutter a new cross platform solution" description = "We often face clients that want to explore the possibility of cross platform solutions in order to reduce costs but I personally don't feel confident in any of the solutions available today.
+Sure there are many good options, especially React Native, but at the moment it feels like these solutions are not seamless enough in their execution." author = "luigi" tags = [ "Flutter" ]
 +++

 We often face clients that want to explore the possibility of cross platform solutions in order to reduce costs but I personally don't feel confident in any of the solutions available today.
-Sure there are many good options, especially React Native, but it feels like they are not an evolutionary step forward.
+Sure there are many good options, especially React Native, but at the moment it feels like these solutions are not seamless enough in their execution.

 Recently, while looking at some news on Google's new os [Fuchsia](https://fuchsia.googlesource.com/), I discover [Flutter](https://flutter.io).